-Annex on Page 7 is listing the countries of origin of Palladium and Platinum (both mined and recycled), and amount received from each country, for the assessment period as requested by the LPPM Responsible Platinum/Palladium Guidance, V3, March 2021.
+Annex on Page 7 is listing the countries of origin of Palladium and Platinum (both mined and recycled), and the amount received from each country, for the assessment period as requested by the LPPM Responsible Platinum/Palladium Guidance, V3, March 2021.

-This information is only communicated to LPPM and will not be disclosed to the public.
+This information is only communicated to LPPM and not disclosed to the public.